 Life for 24 year-old beat maker and singer songwriter Jain has been a rollercoaster ride since signing to Sony France in 2015.
 Having scored a No. 1 hit with her debut single Come and a top 10 album in her native France, her album Zanaka is now out in the UK on Columbia Records.

-Jain’s distinctive mix of hooky French pop and Congolese rhythms wowed audiences on her first foray to the UK this summer.
-Looping live sounds and samples she creates an incredible club atmosphere morphing each song into a dancefloor arms-in-the-air finale.
+Jain’s distinctive mix of hooky French pop and Congolese rhythms wowed audiences on her first foray to the UK last summer.
+Looping live sounds and samples she created an incredible club atmosphere morphing each song into a dancefloor arms-in-the-air finale.
 Having spent a summer playing festivals throughout Europe and touring with her fellow countryman Christine & The Queens she’s established herself as a force to be reckoned with amongst her peers.

 A carefree spirit and sense of adventure sits at Zanaka’s core, Imagine Santigold meets The Do and you’re halfway there.
 Zanaka means childhood in Malagasy, Jain’s mother’s native tongue and is a telling title for the album.
 The songs form a diary that documents the singer’s life from 16 to 23 when she spent her formative years in the Congo and Dubai.
 Some influences date back further – to the Manu Chao, Youssou N’Dour and Miriam Makeba records her French father and half-Madagascan mother played at home.